endri81/jeanmonnet/content/english/course/course-4.md

 ### About Course

-The intensive course “The application of algebraic methodology as a foundation for new software technology and digitalization”addresses the application of algebraic methodology as a foundation for software technology, and to examine how it can be used to provide practical mathematical alternatives to the ad hoc methods commonly used in software development.
-In particular course takes in consideration EU best practices and advances on using this methodology in data security and high-security cryptography for the future generation
+2. During November, the intensive course “The application of algebraic methodology as a foundation for new software technology and digitalization” was organized with the participation of PUT students and three professors: Endri Raço, Joan Jani, and Kostaq Hila.